 Nystagmus can be related to the following:

-- Albinism (lack of skin pigmentation);
+- Albinism (lack of color, or pigmentation, in the skin)

-- Use of certain medications, such as lithium or antiseizure medications;
+- Use of certain medications, such as lithium or anti-seizure medications

-- Alcohol or drug use;
+- Alcohol or drug use